Fred Bethune Monroe Jr.

 He is survived by his loving wife of 69 years, Carol Lee Hatton Monroe; his daughter, Jeanne Monroe Williams, of Aberdeen; his son, Douglas Monroe, and his wife, Nicole, of Carolina Beach; his brother, Dr. John L. Monroe, and his wife, Evelyn; and his cherished grandchildren, Cassi Williams Beech and husband, Josh; Zachary Williams and wife, Rebecca; Logan Williams and wife, Katherine; Cole Monroe; Maggie Monroe; and Emma Monroe.
 He is also survived by his beloved great-grandchildren, Laneya Williams, James Beech, and Lillian Beech, as well as several nieces and nephews.

-A memorial service will be held on Friday, June 5, 2026, at 11:00 am at Brownson Memorial Presbyterian Church in Southern Pines, North Carolina.
+A memorial service with military honors will be held on Friday, June 5, 2026, at 11:00 am at Brownson Memorial Presbyterian Church in Southern Pines, North Carolina.
 Family visitation will follow the service in the church’s Fellowship Hall.
 The family will hold a private interment at West End Cemetery.

 May Fred’s legacy live on through the lives of all those he impacted.